 Traffic delays (construction)

-- Expect significant delays on Front Road between Trailhead Place and INVISTA until late October as crews replace the bridge.
+- Expect significant delays on Front Road between Trailhead Place and INVISTA until the end of the year as crews replace the bridge.
 Choose an alternate route if possible.

 Road closures (events)